GrammaticalFramework/comp-syntax-gu-mlt/python/README.md

 [`minitranslator.py`](./minitranslator.py)

-This program reads one line of input and translates it from English to Swedish by using `MiniGrammar.pgf`.
+This program reads one line of input and translates it from English to Swedish by using `MicroGrammar.pgf`.
 Example:
 ```
 $ echo "the cat is black" | python3 minitranslator.py
 katten är svart